-Perhaps you notice yourself slipping into “bitch” mode when someone implies you’re behaving selfishly for leaving work early on a day when there’s lots going on.
+Perhaps you notice yourself slipping into “bitch” mode when someone comments on the fact that you’re leaving work at 5pm on a day when there’s lots going on.

 “Sod you!” your inner voice sulks, “at least I’m organised enough not to be doing all my tasks at the very last minute, unlike you”.

 So you dig in, by doing some journalling the next morning.
 What emerges is that your reaction was triggered by the implication that you were putting yourself before others.
-Maybe that feeling that you should always be giving, not taking, is a pattern you inherited as a child, when your mum was vocally critical of the “selfish” choices of a family member.
+The feeling that you should always be giving, and never taking, is a pattern you inherited as a child, when your mum was vocally critical of the “selfish” choices of a family member.
 You internalised the belief that it was important to always put yourself last.

-But rationally, you know there was nothing wrong with your decision to end your work day on time.
+With a clear head, you know there was nothing wrong with your decision to end your work day on time.
 And when you take a step back, you start to notice how many women struggle with putting themselves first.
 Your office culture is strongly biased towards working long hours and being seen to sacrifice the most to reach your goals.
 And it’s not helping the business in the long term, as staff burnout and become disillusioned.

 When you’re able to consider why criticism stings, and find ways to release what’s at the bottom of it, you begin to tap into an extraordinary confidence.
 You start to become curious about your responses, rather than squashing them down or ignoring them.